Northern Irish DUP tells May: abandon the Brexit 'backstop'

 “Just finished a call with the Prime Minister,” Democratic Unionist Party leader Arlene Foster said on Twitter.
 “My message was clear.
 The backstop must go.
 Too much time has been wasted.
 Need a better deal.
 Disappointed it has taken so long for Prime Minister to listen.”

 The backstop aims to ensure there is no hard land border between British-ruled Northern Ireland and the Irish Republic, which is an EU member.
-But many UK members of parliament fear the backstop will leave Britain subject indefinitely to EU rules, long after the country has given up a say in drafting them.
+But many UK lawmakers fear the backstop will leave Britain subject indefinitely to EU rules, long after the country has given up a say in drafting them.
+(Reporting by Ben Martin; editing by Guy Faulconbridge)